HumanSignal/label-studio/docs/source/blog/nereval.md

 ![image](https://user-images.githubusercontent.com/2641205/112475305-f5863900-8d70-11eb-9eb8-9da879f61708.png)

+This tutorial helps you evaluate accuracy of Named Entity Recognition (NER) taggers using Label Studio.
+Gather predictions from standard [spaCY](https://spacy.io/) language models for a dataset based on transcripts from the podcast This American Life, then use Label Studio to correct the transcripts and determine which model performed better to focus future retraining efforts.

-You can use Named Entity Recognition (NER) parsers to turn unstructured text into structured content by classifying information like organizations, dates, countries, professions, and others in the text.
+Named Entity Recognition (NER) parsers turn unstructured text into structured content by classifying information like organizations, dates, countries, professions, and others in the text.
 After a model detects those entities, they can be tagged and classified to allow for further analysis.
 In order to choose the best NER parser for your data analysis, you want to evaluate model performance against a relevant dataset.

 You can use off-the-shelf parsers and NER taggers to handle named entity parsing and tagging, but the tagging accuracy of these for a specialized or small text corpus can often be low.
 Because of that, in many real-world settings you need to evaluate the accuracy of various NER taggers and fine tune the most promising one for better accuracy for your data.

-This tutorial helps you evaluate accuracy of NER taggers from standard spaCY language models for a dataset based on transcripts from the podcast This American Life, then you can use Label Studio to correct the transcripts to prepare you to fine tune a specific tagger.

-Use the NLP library spaCy to process and analyze the text corpus, then import the predictions into Label Studio.
-You can then correct the predictions in Label Studio and export them as a gold standard dataset that you can use to re-evaluate the model accuracy or retrain the spaCy model.

 ## Before you start
 This tutorial assumes that you're comfortable with basic natural language processing (NLP) and machine learning (ML) terminology, such as the technical meaning of evaluation and the basic function and results provided by NER taggers.